uwcms/FinalStateAnalysis/docs/source/pat_tuple_generation.rst

 First run ``cmsenv``.

-JOB_ID should be agreed upon before hand, and a JOB_ID_TAG will be prepared.
+The JOB_ID label should be agreed upon before hand.
 In general, the JOB_ID is formatted as "YYYY-MM-DD-XTeV-PatTuple".

 Get the code::